Ayushkg1/Influencer-Search/README.md

-# Getting Started with Create React App
+# Setting Up and Running Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).